agopinat/CodeAvenueSolutionRepo/README.md

 	● I have an Images folder that contains the images for the products.

 ● How to run the suite of automated tests (unit tests, BDD tests, etc...), including any external libraries it requires.\

 	● I built the project on .NET 4.5 on the VS Ultimate 2013 environment.

-	● I imported the CodeAvenue dll and other dll's that were associated with the Code Avenue Project.
+	● I imported the CodeAvenueSolution dll and other dll's that were associated with the Code Avenue Project.
 Prevention is better than cure....

-	● I created a Unit Test Project containing Unit Test Scripts for the Product and Cart Controller that contained tests for the all the ActionResult Methods.
+	● I created a Unit Test Project containing Unit Test Scripts for the Products Controller that contained tests for the all the ActionResult Methods.
 I ensure that none of the views came back as null.
+I also tested that the correct details were returned for their respective productID.
 It passed these tests for both controllers.